 - Students are encouraged to have a local spiritual mentor who could support them in their spiritual formation.

-- When the student applies to graduate, the spiritual formation director compiles a report on the spiritual maturity of the applicant to be considered in determining the student’s eligibility for graduation.
+- When a student applies to graduate, the spiritual formation director compiles a report to assess the student's spiritual maturity as a pre-requisite for graduation eligibility.